 This recipe came from wanting a baked good on a day when the oven was already full.
 Using the skillet felt like a shortcut at first, but the results were so satisfying that it almost felt intentional, a slightly crisp outside, a soft pumpkin interior, and a scent that feels like fall itself.

-Why I Love This Recipe (And You Will Too)
+Why I Love This Recipe

 - No oven required

-- Crisp edges and a tender middle
+- Lightly crisp edges with a tender middle

 - Warm spices throughout